AwesomeKids652/icloud_bypass/README.md

 Ahh, `killall backboard` sometimes does that! simply restart. since the old icloud user data is gone, you will be in home screen, not in setup.app.

+## Dosen't Work!
+that's your fault dumbo.
+our method is completely simple.

+## Shell code?
+in late 2021.

 ## Credits
 Me =)